nasa/astrobee/localization/sparse_mapping/build_map.md

 ### Registration in the MGTF

-A set of 10 registration points were measured in the MGTF with the Total Station.
-They are in the file
+A set of 10 registration points were measured in the MGTF with the

-    $SOURCE_PATH/localization/sparse_mapping/mgtf_registration.txt
+\subpage total_station.
+They are in the file:

+    $ASTROBEE_SOURCE_PATH/localization/sparse_mapping/mgtf_registration.txt

 Two of these are on the back wall, and the rest are on the metal columns on the side walls, with four on each wall.
 Half of the points